Surefire Signs Your Loved One is Abusing Opioids [Fentanyl, Heroin]

 Heroin, Fentanyl, Oxycodone (Oxycontin), and Percocet are all members of the opioid family.
 This family includes several other types of drugs, including morphine, codeine, and methadone.

 Whether an Opioid user injects, smokes, or snorts, the chemical travels to the brain.
-Once there, Opioid binds to specific receptors called mu-opioid receptors (MORs).
+Once there, the Opioid binds to specific receptors called mu-opioid receptors (MORs).

 Opioid receptors are responsible for controlling pain and reward behaviors in human beings.
 This combination is part of the reason why opioids are so addictive.
 Opioid not only messes with the way our brain rewards good habits but also targets the receptors responsible for feeling pain.